Tax Audit | Detailed Analysis of Clause 32 to Clause 34 | As per the Guidance Note issued by the ICAI

 |S. No.||Section||Qualifying amount, if required||Admissible deduction||Consecutive years from which deduction is claimed, if required||Remarks|

 Further, the allowability of the above-mentioned deductions or exceptions is dependent upon various conditions.
-So, the auditor is advised that while processing the amount of allowable deduction he has to confirm that whether these conditions are fulfilled or not.
+So, the auditor is advised that while processing the amount of allowable deduction he has to confirm whether these conditions are fulfilled or not.
 And for confirming the same he has to obtain all necessary evidence that would enable him to express his opinion on allowable deductions.

 If the assessee is a sole proprietor or HUF then the tax auditor would be auditing the accounts of the business/profession and he may have other activities and other sources of income in respect of which tax audit is not mandatory.
 In that type of case, the particulars of deductions admissible under Chapter VIA has to be given with reference to the items appearing in the books of accounts of the business/profession which is subject to audit u/s 44AB.